MarkEdmondson1234/me-blog/content/posts/culture-war-weapon-survey.md

 * **Deep state** - Conspiracy that the civil service systems of government operate without democractic oversight, for the takeover of the world, often including pedophile rings.
 In my time this has drifted from Left to Right.

 > She is a puppet of the deep state, why can’t you and others see that?
-Do you legitimately think he’s going to be in control?
+Do you legitimately think she’s going to be in control?

 * **Antifa/BLM Terrorist** - Anti-fascists and Black Lives Matters are regarded as enemies of the state disrupting the established order
 * **Poor are Workshy free brigade**- Socialism creates a society of people dependant on state benefits